guimsilvaa/RocsValidRoc/README.md

 # What does this script do? #
 RocsValidRoc fully automatize in an interactive way the validation procedure of using one (or various) molecule(s) as query(ies) in 3D shape overlaping (similarity search) using ROCS, within databases of known actives and decoys.
 For this, it automatically builds ROC curve(s) allowing you to check its metrics and to assess your query(ies) performance in ROCS.
 It does the same as vROCS, however in a more efficient manner, since it runs in command line (not in GUI).
 Moreover, it allows one to use a stronger computer processing power when setting the desired number of threads in MPI (mpi_np).
 In addition, vROCS only allows you to validate 1 query at a time, here we can appreciate RocsValidRoc function of automatically generating merged ROC curves to simultaneously validate multi-queries (with much more beautiful ROC graphics, let´s face it!).
-Reminder: validation (performance assessment) is a must when it comes to check the efficiency of a methodology such as ROCS in a VS campaign.
+<br />Reminder: validation (performance assessment) is a must when it comes to check the efficiency of a methodology such as ROCS in a VS campaign.
-RocsValidRoc is strongly recommended to be used in conjunction with, for instance, DUD-E databases http://dude.docking.org/ You might want to check their ready to run active/decoys databases for several targets.
+<br />RocsValidRoc is strongly recommended to be used in conjunction with, for instance, DUD-E databases http://dude.docking.org/ You might want to check their ready to run active/decoys databases for several targets.
-Furthermore, it is very useful if you only wish to use several databases for a given query(ies) in a ROCS VS campaign.
+<br />Furthermore, it is very useful if you only wish to use several databases for a given query(ies) in a ROCS VS campaign.
 You will not have to type every single code line to run ROCS, for each database, as it is usually required in traditional procedure (for this, try ´Run only ROCS´).

 # What do you need? #
 * OpenEye applications installed and regularly working in your machine (including, obviously, ROCS), with appropriate OpenEye valid license (see https://docs.eyesopen.com/ for more info) \n